 However, music streaming is still rising.
 Spotify is seeing a rise to 130 million subscribers during the pandemic, bringing an estimated yearly increase in users up around 30%.
 Even if the music streaming platforms are still making ends meet, the whole music business has shaken up.

 Streaming was already one of the main sources of revenue for many music labels to survive through this tough time.
 These music professionals require tools to help them manage their songs and metadata, especially now that the whole industry relies even more on royalties and digital streams of revenues.
 Reprtoir’s Software Suite includes an online and secured CMS specifically dedicated to audio files and metadata management, for all music catalogs.
-This solution is Audio Manager, and alongside this music catalog management CMS, Works Manager allows users to manage musical works, directly linked to the online catalog.
+This solution is Catalog Management.

 Good news: these products are available for free under 100 tracks and 100 works, so you can test drive the solution!